 I started my own company, Palmer Snowboards, and gravitated towards boardercross and did well there, while Terje totally dominated the pipe.
 It worked out well for the both of us.
 Theres is no doubt in my mind that Terje is the best and most influential snowboarder of all time.
 Happy birthday Terje.
 I fucking love you!

 October 2024.
 When Fri Flyt meets the jubilee in the hall SNØ at Lørenskog, he rides on a board from Swiss Zen Snowboards.
 Board he has built in collaboration with the founder of the brand, Reto Neiger.
-The collaboration came into place a few years after the surprising exit from Burton Snowboards .
-A news that hit the snowboard industry like a bomb, and to which we shall return.
+The collaboration came into place a few years after the surprising exit from Burton Snowboards.
+News that hit the snowboard industry like a bomb, and to which we shall return.

 - When you look back on your career, what do you highlight as the thing you are most proud of?

-- I am happy that I can still snowboard as I do.
-I have always driven for the joy, and as long as I have it, I will continue.
+- I am happy I can still snowboard as I do.
+I have always snowboarded for the joy, and as long as I have that I will continue to ride.
 I'm also proud that we started the trend of making powder boards for resorts, like with Burton Fish and Family Tree.
 When people copy what we do, it makes me proud.

-Equally proud of the development of the same boards is Burton's former product developer John "JG" Gerndt, who during his long career at Burton made many boards in collaboration with Haakonsen.
+Equally proud of the same boards is Burton's former product developer John "JG" Gerndt, who during his long career at Burton developed many boards in collaboration with Haakonsen.

 - The Fish is without doubt the board I am most proud of having developed, Terje and I made it together, and it changed the snowboard industry's view of what a resort board can be, in the direction of surf-inspired riding, confirms JG to Fri Flyt.